prince-ravi-leow/track-split-timestamp/README.md

 # Python-based tool for audio file track splitting

-I created this script, because of my personal hobby of taking concert audio, and splitting it into tracks, so that I could re-package and enjoy it as an 'album'.
 The purpose of this program is to provide a convenient way to perform audio file track-splitting, using simple 'YouTube style' timestamps.

 E.g.